simoninireland/epydemic/doc/glossary.rst

       frequently in a network.
 A triangle is a common motif, as are cycles and cliques.
 The building blocks of :term:`microstructure`.

+   neighbourhood
+      The collection of nodes around another "focal" node.
+One may consider the immediate neighbours to form the "1-neighbourhood", or all the neighbours of those neighbours (the "2-neighbourhood"), and so on.

    network generator
       A process that samples a class or ensemble of random networks to